 As the industrial base of the United States grew, so did the nation's prosperity and wealth.
 The simple Gothic style fell out of favor with the very well-to-do who moved on to more elaborate designs for their mansions and estates.
 In the latter years of the 19th century, only a few stone and brick versions of the Gothic house were built for the prosperous.
 But, the style endured as a favorite of the rising middle class, and continued to be widely built in Folk Victorian and Carpenter Gothic versions, mostly out of wood, until the very end of the Victorian Era.

-Its enduring popularity owed much to the endorsement of period trend makers like Andrew Jackson Downing, a noted architect of the Civil War era who believed the style ideal for modest dwellings suitable for the middle class.
+Its enduring popularity owed much to the endorsement of period trend makers like Andrew Jackson Downing, a noted architect of the pre-Civil War era who believed the style ideal for modest dwellings suitable for the middle class.
 Downing featured Gothic style cottages in his widely-admired and influential Architecture of Country Houses1 (1850), which ensured their widespread and continuing popularity.

 The Italianate style began in England in the 1840s.
 For most of two centuries English homes had tended to be formal and classical in style, following the trend established in the 15th century by Christopher Wren.
 With the Italianate style, however, builders began to move toward romantic, fanciful recreations of Italian Renaissance homes.

 When the Italianate style migrated to the United States in the late 1840s, it was almost immediately stamped with a purely